style-transfer-lab/style-transfer-lab.github.io/_papers/color-transfer-modflows.md

 ---
 layout: paper
-title: "Color Conditional Generation with Sliced Wasserstein Distance"
+title: "Color Transfer with Modulated Flows"
-authors: "Alexander Lobashev, Dmitry Guskov, Maria Larchenko"
+authors: "Maria Larchenko, Alexander Lobashev, Dmitry Guskov, Vladimir Vladimirovich Palyulin"
-conference: "CVPR 2025"
+conference: "AAAI 2025"
-permalink: /papers/color-conditional-generation/
+permalink: /papers/color-transfer-modflows/
 ---

 ## Abstract
-We propose SW-Guidance, a training-free approach for image generation conditioned on the color distribution of a reference image.
-While it is possible to generate an image with fixed colors by first creating an image from a text prompt and then applying a color style transfer method, this approach often results in semantically meaningless colors in the generated image.

-Our method solves this problem by modifying the sampling process of a diffusion model to incorporate the differentiable Sliced 1-Wasserstein distance between the color distribution of the generated image and the reference palette.
-Our method outperforms state-of-the-art techniques for color-conditional generation in terms of color similarity to the reference, producing images that not only match the reference colors but also maintain semantic coherence with the original text prompt.
+In this work, we introduce Modulated Flows (ModFlows), a novel approach for color transfer between images based on rectified flows.
+The primary goal of color transfer is to adjust the colors of a target image to match the color distribution of a reference image.

+Our technique is based on optimal transport and executes color transfer as an invertible transformation within the RGB color space.
+ModFlows utilizes the bijective property of flows, enabling us to introduce a common intermediate color distribution and build a dataset of rectified flows.
+We train an encoder on this dataset to predict the weights of a rectified model for new images.

+After training on a set of optimal transport plans, our approach can generate optimal plans for new pairs of distributions without additional fine-tuning.
+We additionally show that the trained encoder provides an image embedding, associated only with its color style.
+The presented method is capable of processing 4K images and achieves state-of-the-art performance in terms of content and style similarity.